 On wood and yellow-necked mice

-Rodents from the genus Apodemus are the most common mammals of the Paleoarctic region and the main interest of our research.
+Rodents from the genus Apodemus are the most common mammals of the Paleoarctic region and the main interest of our group.
 They occupy environments as different as Spain and Siberia, contribute to spread of human diseases like Lyme borreliosis and tick-borne encephalitis and are a rich target for evolutionary studies.
 However, they are very underdeveloped in terms of their genomic and genetic resources.
-Our long-term goal is therefore to help establish Apodemus as a full–blown model organism and utilise its generalist ecology for studies of evolution in the wild.
+Our long-term goal is to help establish Apodemus as a full–blown model organism and utilise its generalist ecology for studies of evolution in the wild.

 Phylogeography of Apodemus mice